engineerlloyd/c-code-examples/README.md

 # c program examples
-1. a long list of c program examples
+* this is a long list of c program examples written with an attempt as a quick reference while working on other projects